Security/EU AI Act

 AI systems that manipulate human behavior, exploit vulnerabilities, or perform real-time biometric identification in public spaces.
 AI agents that perform social scoring or subliminal manipulation are banned outright.

 AI systems used in critical infrastructure, education, employment, essential services, law enforcement, or migration management.
-Most enterprise AI agents qualify because they make or influence decisions about access to services, financial transactions, employment processes, or healthcare delivery.
+Enterprise AI agents need classification analysis when they make or influence decisions about access to services, financial transactions, employment processes, or healthcare delivery.

 High-risk classification triggers the heaviest obligations: risk management systems, data governance, technical documentation, record-keeping, transparency, human oversight, accuracy, robustness, and cybersecurity requirements (Articles 9-15).